 - Do not accept friend requests from people who are strangers and whose profiles are not old enough.
-People often quickly create fake profiles whose only intent is to catch quickly a few unsuspecting victims.
+People often quickly create fake profiles whose only intent is to catch a few unsuspecting victims.
 [SEE ALSO: Tips on identifying fake profiles]

-- If it is available for you to view without accepting friend request, you must go to the Photos section of person’s profile.
+- If it is available for you to view, without accepting friend request, you must go to the Photos section of person’s profile.
 See what kind of photos are there.

-- If the person has not posted any genuine looking family photos or photos with friends, be cautious.
+- If the person has not posted any genuine looking family photos or photos with friends, better be cautious.

-- Go to the About section and see how much information has been made public.
+- Go to About section and see how much information has been made public.
 Find out where the person has studied and worked.
 See if this information sounds genuine.

 - If marital status is “married”, you should pay attention whether the person has named the spouse.
 If yes, go and check spouse’s profile as well.

 - Also in About section, see if any people have been listed as family members.
 Check the profiles of people who are listed as family members.

 - Now pay attention to the status updates made by the person.
 Language used tells a lot about the person.
 Look for the signs of maturity in thoughts and words in the messages posted by the person.

 - If a person uses abusive language, or very casual language against women –you better think twice before accepting friend request from this person.

 - You should also see if there are any common friends.
 If there are, you might want to ask a common friend about his/her opinion.

 - Once you have accepted friend request of a stranger, you should go slow in developing a friendship or relationship.
 Take your time and keep judging the person.